-There are several policies, procedures and risk assessments in school which support staff in ensuring that their day to day practice is in line with school training and expectations.
-There is a copy of these documents in every classroom.
+There are risk assessments in school which support staff in ensuring that their day to day practice is in line with school training and expectations.
 All permanent, long term supply and regular volunteers are expected to read and sign to say they understand and agree to follow the information given.